michaeldinzinger/michaeldinzinger/README.md

 - 👋 Hi, I’m Michael
+- 👀 I’m German Computer science student from Regensburg, currently in the master's studies.
+My home university is the Ostbayerische Technische Hochschule, however, in the second semester during the master's I've studied abroad at the Université Clemront Auvergne in Clermont-Ferrand.
-- 👀 I’m interested in Answer Set Programming, Python and Data Science
+- 🌱 I’m interested in Answer Set Programming, Data Science, Python and a lot more...
-- 🌱 I’m currently learning Answer Set Programming
-- 💞️ I’m looking to collaborate on everything interesting
 - 📫 How to reach me: michi_d@gmx.net

 <!---